Information About Charlotte - Sevenoaks tutor - (6 reviews)

 Past Paper Sessions and Workshops:

 I provide you with important information about the 11+, including book recommendations and tips to help your child.
-I encourage your child to be reflective and confident and give you verbal feedback after every session.
-Additionally, I provide a termly overview of topics we have covered in the lessons so you can keep track of your child's progress.
+I encourage your child to be reflective and confident and give you verbal feedback after every session; where necessary, I provide written feedback.

-I am happy to meet with prospective tutees prior to tuition to discuss expectations, focus areas and suitable dates and times at no cost.
+I typically meet with prospective tutees prior to tuition to discuss expectations, focus areas and suitable dates and times at no cost.
 There is no obligation to go ahead with tuition after an initial meeting.

 Please contact me to find out about my availability.